chadokruse/chadokruse.github.com/README.md

 Note: Tags have a special meaning in Eleventy if used a certain way.
 I do NOT use the Eleventy tags feature.

 ### Resume
-The resume is compatible with the [JSONResume](https://jsonresume.org/) spec and can be found in the `_data` folder.
+The resume is compatible with an older version of the [JSONResume](https://jsonresume.org/) spec and can be found in the `_data` folder.
 Simply replace the JSON file with your own.
+If you're using a more recent version of the spec, you may need to make adjustments to `resume.html` template at root.

 If you change the name of the JSON file from `resume-public.json`, be sure to update `data_source` in `resume.html`'s YAML front matter.

-*Note: The resume template is not yet uploaded to the JSON Resume template server, so you won't be able to use their cli tool to generate a PDF.
-As an interim fix, simply print the generated HTML page.*
+*Note: The resume template is not uploaded to the JSON Resume template server, so you won't be able to use their cli tool to generate a PDF.
+To create a PDF of your resume, simply print the generated HTML page.*

 ### Google Analytics
 Please delete my Google Analytics ID in `_config.yml` and enter your own (or leave blank).